PPWB Strategic Plan

 - Consensus approach to resolving differences and making recommendations;

-- Science-based approach used to assess compliance with the Agreement; and
+- Science-based approach used to assess compliance with the MAA; and

 - Co-operation in the effective, economical and beneficial use of waters flowing from one province to another.